 We are very proud to announce that on Sunday, May 13th, INVICTUS I was safely and very successfully flown and recovered by Cyclone Rocketry in North Branch, Minnesota.
 To see this year’s hard work come to life is indescribable.
 Thank you to everyone who has helped us along the way!

 Cyclone Rocketry was selected this afternoon for Iowa State’s Newcomer Club of the Year!
-Thank you to all of our advisers and sponsors for your help and support, we couldn’t have made the strides we’ve made without you.
+Thank you to all of our advisors and sponsors for your help and support, we couldn’t have made the strides we’ve made without you.

 This achievement does not come without the commitment and hard work of each and every member.
 We’re truly blessed to have such a great group of people committed to this project!